rajch/LBCC-book/chapter2.md

         result = True
     ElseIf "+-".IndexOf(c) <> -1 And _
         TokenLength = 0 Then
-        ' If the symbol being cheked is + or -
+        ' If the symbol being checked is + or -
         ' AND we are at the START of the current
         ' token
         result = True